Facebook has over 2.91 billion active monthly users of different ages and with different hobbies and interests. With Ecwid

 To use the Sell on Facebook toolkit, you’ll need to be on Ecwid’s Venture, Business, or Unlimited plan.

-To get started, open Ecwid Control Panel → All sales channels → Sell on Facebook and click Connect Facebook page.
+To get started, open Ecwid Control Panel → All sales channels → Facebook and click Connect Facebook page.
 Then select the Facebook page where you want to add your products and click Save.

 Your products will be available for purchase on your Facebook page within a few minutes, depending on the size of your product catalog.

 From there, your product catalog will sync with Facebook automatically twice a day to ensure your Facebook Shop is always up to date.

 After you connect your online store to Facebook, not only you’ll have a Shop section on your business page, but you’ll also be able to create shoppable posts.

 Apart from adding a Shop section to your business page on Facebook, you can also create shoppable posts.
 With these, you can tag products inside of a post.
 When a customer clicks on the tag, they can see the product name and price.
 They can also go to the product page on Facebook to learn more about the item, and even buy it!
 This way, customers can buy your products when browsing their news feed or going through your business page.